To control Omnisphere using the OB-6, you’ll need to do the following:

-Open Omnisphere and from the header select the HW menu button:
+Open Omnisphere and from the header, select the HW menu button:

 The OB-6 is not only a great synth, but it’s also a fantastic controller for Omnisphere!
 In designing this hardware profile, we made decisions to achieve a balance between being faithful to how the OB-6 works and using its panel creatively to make the most of it for controlling Omnisphere.
-This means that some controls do special functions that expand the capabilities of the hardware.
+This means that some controls perform special functions that expand the capabilities of the hardware.
 Here’s a quick overview of how we set up this profile:

 VCO 1 affects Layer A.